robdavid/genutil-go/README.md

   }
 ```

-### Constructing iterators

-Aside from just implementing the `Iterator` interface, iterators can be constructed in various ways.
-A number of ways of creating iterators are provided.

-#### Slices

-An iterator over a slice of values is easily created with the `Slice` function.

 The `Abort` method can be used to stop the iterator; once called the `Next` method will return `false` and the channel (if used) will be closed.
 Eg.

 ```go